lightscalar/pyro/README.md

 Of course you do.
 CRUD is necessary but not sufficient.
 And that is where *hooks* come in.
 Before and after each API action is taken, and before and after any model action is taken, Pyro calls a **hook method**.
-These hook methods allow the user to intercept data as it flows through the Pyro API to the database, process it, augment it with more data from external APIs or libraries or — well, whatever, really, since we're working with Python — and then let Pyro carry on with its boilerplate business.
+By default, these hook methods do nothing at all.
+But by declaring your own hooks, you may intercept data as it flows through the Pyro API to the database, process it, augment it with more data from external APIs or libraries or — well, whatever, really, since we're working with Python — and then let Pyro carry on with its boilerplate business.
+There are two distinct types of hooks in Pyro: Model Hooks, and Action Hooks.
+Let's start with model hooks.

+### Model Hooks

+Model hooks allow you to jump inside an instance of your data object whenever something interesting is about to happen, or has just happened.
 For example, suppose you wanted to add a timestamp to every user that is created.
 This can be accomplished by overriding the `User` model's `before_save_model` method:

 ```python
 from datetime import datetime